sylv/sentinel/README.md

 # sentinel

+> I quickly threw this together over a couple hours so at the moment it's pretty experimental and has a lot of things that have to be improved, like documentation.
+You're free to use it but I wouldn't recommend it until it's a bit more stable and has other fixes thrown in.

 Like `nodemon`, sentinel will watch files and restart a process when they change.
 Unlike `nodemon`, sentinel will automatically detect the files it should watch based on what your application imports.
 This is favourable in a monorepo where you might have a couple processes running at once and don't want them all to restart because you changed a dependency only one of those processes depended on.

 ## usage